Habtamu210/portfoliopage/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio
+# Portfolio Page

-> It is portfolio website in the making !!
+> It is portfolio website about me, which contains certain information about the developer!!

 ## Built With

 - html, css,js
 - Linters

+## Key Features

+- Header section with certian menus
+- Work section which contain cards
+- About me section
+- Form section which enables to input certain information
+- Footer section with list of contacts

 ## Live Demo (if available)